ibm-apiconnect/policy-apigw/user-defined-policies/soap-encrypt-decrypt/README.md

         If not specified, the `message` context message will be assumed.
 If a context message name is provided that does not exist, it will be created.
 The output payload will be written to the context message's .body property.
     - Recipient certificate:
-        This is a required properly.
+        This is a required property.
 Specify the name of the DataPower Crypto Certificate Object used to encrypt the message.
 Note that the desired public certificate file must be referenced by the Crypto Certificate Object provided.
 Any decryption of of this message must utilize the private key file that is associated with the public certificate file used.